Bluette1/coding-diary/content/blog/projects/microservices-app-python-rails-angular/index.md

 ---
-title: Build a Microservices app using Python, Rails and React
+title: Build a Microservices app using Python, Rails and Angular
 date: "2024-08-29T22:40:32.169Z"
 description: How to create a Microservices app using Python, Rails and React.
 ---

-#  Microservices App Using Python, Rails and React
+#  Microservices App Using Python, Rails and Angular

 To build a Rails API and connect it to RabbitMQ, you'll need to follow these steps: